sjmcpherson/Front-End-Developer-Learnings/Glossary.md

  - <strong>Concurrency</strong> - A property of computer systems in which multiple computations are executed simultaneously.
  - <strong>Continuous Delivery (CD)</strong> -  A design practise to automate and improve the process of software delivery.
  - <strong>CRUD</strong> - Create, Read, Update, Delete (Also BREAD Browse, Read, Edit, Add, Delete) The major functions that are implemented in relational database applications
+ - <strong>cURL</strong> - is a libary & command line tool for transfering data with URL syntax.
+See https://github.com/curl/curl for more info

 ###D